The Disco Collective

 Story surfaced early

-Designing the core experience
+The core experience

 Interactive carousels